Azure/azure-resource-provider-sdk/docs/tips-and-tricks.md

 Your RP gets a modified Subscription ID
 ---
 Your Resource Provider does not receive the actual ID of the Subscription as it is shown in the [Account Portal](https://account.windowsazure.com).
 For privacy reasons, Windows Azure sends you a mapped Subscription ID which does not show up in any Microsoft portal.
 You may run into this while debugging your RP in production.

+There is a limit on the number of Resources that can be created
+---
+Windows Azure only allows a user to create 5 Resources of a particular ResourceType under a subscription.

 Dates and times are in ISO-8601 format
 ---